Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 PyleraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to bismuth subcitrate potassium, metronidazole or similar medicines, or tetracycline, or if you are pregnant or breastfeeding.
+Do not use it if you had an allergic reaction to bismuth subcitrate potassium, metronidazole or similar medicines, or tetracycline, if you have Cockayne syndrome (genetic disorder) or severe kidney disease, or if you are pregnant.